 - Star Wars averts it with Coruscant.
 The planet's waste is recycled or composted where applicable, and the truly hazardous, irreclaimable garbage gets packed into containers and shot into orbit, where it gets a subsequent heave toward the sun.

-- Larry Niven's short stoy "The Woman in Del Rey Crater" involves humanity dumping most of their nuclear waste into a single crater on the Moon.
-This is actually explained pretty well: the radioactive waste is hideously dangerous NOW, but we may find a way to use it at some later time.
+- Larry Niven's short story "The Woman in Del Rey Crater" involves humanity dumping most of their nuclear waste into a single crater on the Moon.
+This is actually explained pretty well: the radioactive waste is hideously dangerous now, but we may find a way to use it at some later time.
 The Moon has no environment to damage, is very sparsely populated, and is relatively easy for this near-future society to reach, so it makes an excellent landfill until recycling technology catches up.